 information about the nominee’s approach

-where the strengths of the nominee lie, for example, whether the teacher’s strengths lie in lecturing to large classes, in laboratory instruction, in less formal teaching activities outside the classroom, in an innovative teaching technique, and so on.
+where the strengths of the nominee lie, for example, in lecturing to large classes, in laboratory instruction, in less formal teaching activities, or in an innovative teaching technique.